-My current gear has changed from only Nikons to a couple of Sonys including the Sony RX 10 III and the mirrorless Sony a7RIII.
+My current gear has changed from only Nikons to a couple of Sonys including the Sony RX 10 IV and the mirrorless Sony a7RIII.
+To my Sony lineup I soon will have the Sony A1.
 When flash is needed on the Nikons I use SB-600 and SB-900 Nikon Speedlights.
 I

-am impressed with the quality of iPhone X photos, the many Adobe Apps and I have just bought a Zhiyun Gimble to be used with the iphone.
+am impressed with the quality of iPhone 12 photos, the many Adobe Apps and I have just bought a Zhiyun Gimble to be used with the iphone.

 Since HD video is all the rage I occasionally shoot video with the Sony cameras and a Go Pro Hero 4, and the iPhone.

 I print my photos with an Epson Stylus Pro 4000 using archival paper (usually Luster) and archival inks.

 I am a member of NAPP (National Association of Photoshop Professionals) now Kelby One, and continually work to perfect my skills through Kelby Training (kelbytraining.com), NIK niksoftware.com), lynda.com, and Creative Live (creativelive.com) training videos.
 I usually shoot in RAW and since Lightroom has come out I tweak the RAW photos in LR and don’t use Photoshop unless needed.
 I also rely on Lightroom to keep my thousands of photos organized.
 Lightroom CC is a great addition to the Adobe Suite.

 Magazines to which I subscribe include Photoshop User, Digital Photo, Outdoor Photographer, and Shutterbug.